sensu/sensu-docs/content/sensu-go/5.18/guides/secrets-management.md

 This section explains how to use [HashiCorp Vault][1] as your external [secrets provider][2] to authenticate via the HashiCorp Vault integration's [token auth method][3] or [TLS certificate auth method][4].

 _**NOTE**: You will need to set up [HashiCorp Vault][15] to use `VaultProvider` secrets management in production.
-The examples in this guide use the [Vault dev server][32], which is useful for learning and experimenting.
+The examples in the [Vault token authentication][34] section of this guide use the [Vault dev server][32], which is useful for learning and experimenting.
 The Vault dev server gives you access to a preconfigured, running Vault server with in-memory storage that you can use right away.
 Follow the [HashiCorp Learn curriculum][16] when you are ready to set up a production server in Vault._

 ### Configure your Vault authentication method (token or TLS)